-Ph.D.
-Candidates who are finished with classwork and start work on their dissertation enroll for a three-credit research course at a fixed fee.
-This course is offered in fall and spring terms and is repeated as long as necessary until the student is approved by the program director to defend their dissertation.
-Students who have become Ph.D. candidates are required to make progress in their dissertation consistent with the timeline developed in their dissertation proposal.
-Failure to demonstrate progress will result in failing INR-695 and being placed on academic probation.
+Ph.D. candidates who finish their coursework and begin work on their dissertation enroll in a three-credit research course at a fixed fee.
+This course assures active status for the Ph.D. candidates and gives them access to the dissertation committee and library resources.
+It is required for each fall and spring semester only (not in the summer), it is repeated as needed until a defensible dissertation draft is completed, and the program director approves the student to register for INR-698.
+Students who have become Ph.D. candidates are required to make progress on their dissertation according to the timeline outlined in their dissertation proposal.
+Failure to show progress will result in failing INR-695 and being placed on academic probation.
 Successive or habitual academic probation may result in dismissal from the program.